LT-Intro-To-AI-SY2425/a2-movie-chatbot-danielaaaq/a2_writeup.md

 ## Reflection Questions
 1. What was difficult for you while completing the match function?
+The main thing that was difficult for me while completing the match function was how to execute the code I had in mind.

 2. Explain how you could use the match function for extracting information from a movie database.
+You could use the match function for extracting information from a movie database to narrow down the search to find a movie, spend less time.